So, you need to find where to buy dry ice and have no idea where to start?

 Frequently Asked Questions About Dry Ice

-Here are some quick answers to questions I get all the time.
+Here are some quick answers to questions about buying dry ice.

 Usually, you’ll find it for $1.00 to $3.00 per pound.
 If you buy in bulk, you can sometimes get it for a little cheaper.